MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 ms.author: raynew
 ---

-# Application migration examples: Rehost an on-premises app to Azure VMs
+# Rehost an on-premises app to Azure VMs

 This article demonstrates how the fictional company Contoso rehosts a two-tier Windows .NET frontend app running on VMware VMs, by migrating the app VMs to Azure VMs.